Post-MBA Career Choices: Comparing ETA and PE Ops

 In contrast, PE Ops roles generally offer a better work-life balance than traditional investment banking or deal-focused PE roles, but they can still be demanding.
 The work involves phases of high intensity, particularly during critical projects or around the time of deal closures.
 However, the opportunity to work with multiple businesses and drive change on a significant scale can provide a sense of variety and accomplishment that many professionals find rewarding.

-In ETA, the career path is less predictable and traditional.
+The path for career progression in ETA can be less predictable and traditional.
 After successfully growing a business, you might choose to sell it, generating a substantial return.
 Post-sale, you could opt to retire, start another business, or transition into a different field.
 The experience and skills gained from running a business are highly transferable and valued in many roles, offering a wide range of potential next steps.

 PE Ops, on the other hand, offers a more structured career path within the private equity sector.
 As you gain experience and demonstrate impact, you could rise within your firm or move to a larger PE firm.
 A transition into a leadership role at a portfolio company is also a common next step.
 Additionally, the operational and strategic skills honed in PE Ops could enable you to start a consulting firm or even venture into entrepreneurship.